-There are many stories that suggest why Tulsi leaves should not be chewed.
+Many stories suggest why Tulsi leaves should not be chewed.

-From a religious point of view, Tulsi plant (or Tulsi Devi) is considered as the wife of Lord Vishnu.
+From a religious point of view, the Tulsi plant (or Tulsi Devi) is considered the wife of Lord Vishnu.
 Hence, chewing the leaves is considered disrespectful to her.

-According to scientists, Tulsi plant has the maximum amount of mercury as compared to other plants.
+According to scientists, the Tulsi plant has the maximum amount of mercury as compared to other plants.

-Chewing on the leaves exposes the teeth to the mercury.
+Chewing on the leaves exposes the teeth to mercury.
 A large amount of mercury can cause your teeth to fall out instantly.
 However, the effect of Tulsi leaves is not so instantaneous or drastic.

-The quantity leaves consumed by a person would not be that massive.
+The quantity of leaves consumed by a person would not be that massive.

 But, as a precaution, it is better to gulp down the leaves rather than chewing them.
-Because when you crush the leaves, the teeth are exposed to the mercury and it could damage the tooth enamel.
+When you crush the leaves, the teeth are exposed to the mercury and it could damage the tooth enamel.